xavierjohn/FunctionalDDD/FluentValidation/README.md

 # Fluent Validation extension

-This library will help convert Fluent Validation Errors toFunctionalDdd ValidationError.
+This library will help convert Fluent Validation Errors to FunctionalDdd ValidationError.

 Example: